Articles

 Webflow's performance and security

 Webflow sites benefit from the platform's robust hosting infrastructure.
 All sites are served via a global CDN with static file publishing, resulting in fast loading times.
-Internal testing shows that Webflow pages often load faster than equivalent sites on other platforms, partly due to eliminating server processing delays.
+Security is another strength—Webflow's closed architecture means there's no risk of plugin vulnerabilities, and the platform automatically handles SSL, backups, and other security measures.

 Webflow's learning curve sweet spot